Oregon Travel Experience’s governing body is known as the Oregon Travel Information Council in Oregon Statute, Chapter

 Ed Washington comes to the Council with an expertise in community diversity.
 Washington obtained his bachelor's degree in Liberal Arts and is employed with Portland State University (PSU).
 He looks forward to helping Oregon's citizens and travelers find essential services on the highway, and making their motoring experience a memorable one.
 In his "leisure" time, Washington likes to read, golf, and garden.
 However, his volunteer work with Life Works Northwest keeps him fairly well occupied.

 Kathy Watson represents the Second Congressional District.
 Watson is an accomplished communications and public relations professional and served for several years as press secretary for Oregon’s Senate Majority Office.
 Her prior employment with the Oregon Bureau of Labor and Industries as well as the Oregon Economic Development Department provided her with a broad view on fostering jobs and economic prosperity within communities across the state.
-In addition to her duties on the OTIC, Watson is currently a board member of the Hood River Chamber of Commerce.
+In addition to her duties on the OTIC, Watson is currently a board member of the Gorge Grown Food Network.
 She is a professional chef and was prior owner of Nora’s Table, a Hood River restaurant.

 “In a community that is very dependent on tourism, I get to talk to a lot of people who are visiting Oregon, many for the first time,” said Watson.
 “I know how important it is to be good guides and hosts to our visitors, and I think our rest areas can play a critical role in introducing people to the Oregon story.”